How To Ace The Personality Test On Instagram: Follow These Easy Steps

 *You should take your sweet time while choosing the options to make the results more accurate.

-Before you take the test, here’s a piece of advice that should do you good.
-Don’t be disheartened if you see something you don’t like, since this is more of a fun quiz rather than a certified professional tool to gauge someone’s personality.
-It is by no means the last word on who you are.
-To quote from Batman Begins (2005), ‘it’s not who you are underneath, but what you do that defines you.’
+Before you take the test, here’s some advice that should do you good.
+Don’t be disheartened if you see something you don’t like, since this is more of a fun quiz rather than a certified professional tool to gauge your personality.
+It is, by no means, the last word on who you are.
+To quote from Batman Begins (2005), “it’s not who you are underneath, but what you do that defines you.”